New Year Refresh

 Make a change

-This buffet was another auction find of my Dad’s.
+This buffet was an auction find of my Dad’s.
 He lovingly refinished it for me for my first dining room.
 The table and chairs ended up being really uncomfortable so I eventually sold those.
 But as Pops passed away in 2014, I just couldn’t bare to part with this piece that reminds me so much of him.
 By painting the buffet with Fusion Mineral Paint and changing out the handles, I’ve breathed new life into the piece so it now fits in with my decor.
 Don’t be intimidated.
 Painting furniture is easy and doesn’t take much time.
 If you’d like to learn how, just read this post.

 I absolutely adore the “monkey’s fist” or “sailors knot” handles.
 They inject a bit of light hearted fun and an element of the unexpected – just what’s needed in a cheerful beach house.
 I love them so much, that I’ve recently ordered more as I’m going to change out all my closet door pulls as well.

-Adding white accessories like these coral lamps, glass fishing float, white wreath and a collection of shells and antlers in the glass cloche really elevate the buffet.
+Never underestimate the power nor the importance of scent.
 Eucalyptus provides such a fresh scent for this time of year and dries quite nicely too.
 Scents are an important element of your home and this Winter White Candle has a lovely scent, especially if you’re missing that Christmas Tree smell.

 NEW YEAR REFRESH